 2. All shows will be open to any exhibitor, except where stated.

-3. All exhibitors are required to complete an entry form provided at the back of the schedule or the website.
+3. All exhibitors are required to complete an entry form provided at the back of the schedule,via the website, e mail or by telephone.
 Entries will be accepted at the door within the stipulated staging times for the Spring Show.
-Summer Show entry forms should be received no later than July 17th and those for the Autumn Show no later than Friday 20th September.
+Summer Show entry forms should be received no later than 9pm on July 15th and those for the Autumn Show no later than 2pm on Friday 18th September.
 Late entries will be accepted at the Show Secretary’s discretion.

 4. All produce exhibited must have been grown by the exhibitor for at least two months before the show unless raised from seed in less time (Floral Art Classes excepted).
 The Committee reserves the right to inspect exhibitors’ gardens.